-NHSA works hard to provide a rich array of continuing education opportunities to fit every interest and specialization.
-Our conferences, institutes, and academy provide a broad perspective and fresh ideas to attendees which give them a deeper understanding of critical topics in Head Start and increases the effectiveness of their efforts on behalf of Head Start children and their families.
+NHSA works hard to provide an array of continuing education opportunities to fit every interest and specialization.
+Our conferences, institutes, and The Academy provide a broad perspective and fresh ideas to attendees which give them a deeper understanding of critical topics in Head Start and increases the effectiveness of their efforts on behalf of Head Start children and their families.

-Please take the time to review this page and the available documents; they will help you structure your proposal and presentation.
+Please take the time to review this page to help you structure your proposal and presentation.